Bayesian Cosmic Void Finding with Graph Flows: Methods

 with layer normalization~\citep{Ba2016} for stability, feature-wise linear modulation~\citep{Perez2018} to include conditioning on the fictitious flow time $t$, $\eta$ a learned feature-wise scaling, and $h_l$ another MLP.

 Our network architecture does not respect the periodic boundary conditions of the simulation boxes.
 This choice is made deliberately looking towards the planned application of the method to observational lightcones.
-In order to reduce boundary artifacts, we ignore voids closer than $20\,h^{-1}\text{Mpc}$ to the box edges.
 We also do not construct the architecture in a rotationally or translationally equivariant way, due to the computational cost of respecting these relatively small symmetries.

 We use the following numerical settings: $k_{GP}=128$, $k_{PP}=16$ for the $k$-nearest neighbors, MLP width 256 and depth 2, 24 rounds of message passing, for a total of 22 million network parameters.
 Activation functions are exponential linear units~\citep[ELU,][]{Clevert2016}.